 Consider you and your family’s current health situation, primary care doctors, prescriptions, subsidy eligibility, virtual care needs and budget.
 Before making a final decision, closely review the plan and all its added benefits to make sure you can make the most of your coverage.
 You may even want to consult with a licensed insurance agent for their third-party advice before making a final decision to enroll.
 No matter what, don’t wait to start shopping.

 What if I’m not sure where to begin?

-Still not sure where to begin?
+We’ve all been there.
 Here’s a quick checklist to help:

-- Consider your family’s health care needs.
+- Consider you and your family’s health care needs.

-- Research the available plan options.
+- Research all available plan options.

-- Determine whether you want more health coverage and higher premiums, or lower premiums and higher-out-of-pocket costs.
+- Determine whether you want more health coverage and higher premiums, or lower premiums and higher out-of-pocket costs.